-In terms of the CoCT Municipal DRM Plan, the primary objective of each Stakeholder's disaster risk management involvement must be to prevent the occurrence of emergencies or disasters that threaten life, property, the environment or economic activity in the City of Cape Town.
+In terms of the CCT Municipal DRM Plan, the primary objective of each Stakeholder's disaster risk management involvement must be to prevent the occurrence of emergencies or disasters that threaten life, property, the environment or economic activity in the City of Cape Town.
 If prevention of any major hazard(s) is not possible, the secondary objective is to reduce disaster risk and vulnerability and thus lessen the possible impact of an emergency/disaster.
 Preparedness is also vital in order to increase the Stakeholder's ability to cope, when required, with all identified hazard occurrences so that the community can be assisted in the quickest and best possible way.

-6.1 Coct Municipal Disaster Management Advisory Forum (MDMAF)
+6.1 CCT MUNICIPAL DISASTER MANAGEMENT ADVISORY FORUM (MDMAF)

-It is the responsibility of the CoCT Municipal Disaster Management Advisory Forum to approve the compilation and maintenance of a Municipal Disaster Risk Management Plan which will be compiled and maintained by the CoCT Disaster Risk Management Centre, as well as the incorporation of the relevant supportive hazard or risk-specific and the various Service/Entity DRM Plans.
+It is the responsibility of the CCT Municipal Disaster Management Advisory Forum to approve the compilation and maintenance of a Municipal Disaster Risk Management Plan which will be compiled and maintained by the CCT Disaster Risk Management Centre, as well as the incorporation of the relevant supportive hazard or risk-specific and the various Service/Entity DRM Plans.

-The Disaster Management Advisory Forum shall review the Municipal DRM Plan when deemed necessary.
+The Disaster Management Advisory Forum shall review of the Municipal DRM Plan on an annual basis.
 It must make recommendations for changes that are considered appropriate and that the required support documents, organisation, resources, training and facilities are in place at all of the participating Entities to ensure a viable emergency/disaster response structure for the City.